zkochan/zkochan.github.io/_posts/2017-03-19-why-should-we-use-pnpm.md

 This approach had two serious issues:

 * frequently packages were creating too deep dependency trees, which caused long directory paths issue on Windows
-* packages were copy pasted several times, when they were required in different dependencies
+* packages were copy pasted several times when they were required in different dependencies

-To solve these issues, npm rethinked the _node_modules_ structure and came up with flattening.
+To solve these issues, npm rethought the _node_modules_ structure and came up with flattening.
 With _npm@3_ the _node_modules_ structure now looks like this:

 ```